Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Effect of Precision Parameters and High-Dimensional (Simulated and Real) Data Set

-Our goal is to explore if PS-SC may be made more efficient by combining with BICM and BICIM and also to explore number of dimension much higher than before and real life examples.
+Our goal is to explore if PS-SC may be made more efficient by combining with BICM and BICIM and also to explore the number of dimensions much higher than before and the real life examples.

-In the examples in this section, p varies from 6 to 26.
-We have 2 examples of real life examples with $p$=6 and 26 and simulated example with $p$=20.
-As expected PS-SC still takes long time, even with a parallel processing for high dimensional examples.
-We explore whether PS-SC can be combined with BICM and BICIM to substantially reduce time.
-Since their performance seems much faster than PS-SC.
+In the examples in this section, $p$ varies from 6 to 26.
+We have 2 examples of real life examples with $p=6$ and 26 and a simulated example with $p=20$.
+As expected, PS-SC still takes a long time, even with a parallel processing for high-dimensional examples.
+We explore whether PS-SC can be combined with BICM and BICIM to substantially reduce time, since their performance seems much faster than PS-SC.

-We compare the behavior of these methods for higher dimensional model and for some real datasets taken from \cite{r18} and \cite{r1}.
-We first consider one 3-factor model with $p$=20 and $n$=100.
+We compare the behavior of these methods for a higher-dimensional model and for some real data sets taken from \citet{r18} and \citet{r1}.
+We first consider one 3-factor model with $p=20$ and $n=100$ in Table~\ref{tab12}.

-We notice that all the methods are selecting correct models for all the 3 datasets, but based on our earlier discussion of PS-SC, we believe only this method provides a reliable estimate of BF.
-Now we will compare the methods for some real datasets.
-We choose two datasets: ``Rodent Organ Data" from \cite{r18} and ``26-variable Psychological Data" from \cite{r1}.
-These datasets have been normalized first before analyzing them further.
-We not only study the estimated Bayes Factor but also the model chosen by them.
+We notice that all the methods are selecting correct models for all the 3 data sets, but based on our earlier discussion of PS-SC, we believe only this method provides a reliable estimate of BF.
+Now we will compare the methods for some real data sets.
+We choose two data sets: ``Rodent Organ Data'' from \citet{r18} and ``26-variable Psychological Data'' from \citet{r1}.
+These data sets have been normalized first before analyzing them further.
+We not only study the estimated Bayes factor but also the model chosen by them.

-In the ``Rodant Organ Data'' the model chosen by PS-SC and other methods are correspondingly 3-factor model and 2-factor model.
-For the ``26-variable Psychological Data", where PS-SC, and BICM/BICIM chooses the model with 3 factors and 4 factors respectively.
+In the ``Rodant Organ Data'' the model chosen by PS-SC and other methods are, respectively, the 3-factor model and 2-factor model (Table~\ref{tab13}).
+For the ``26-variable Psychological Data,'' PS-SC and BICM/BICIM choose the model with 3 factors and 4 factors, respectively (Table~\ref{tab14}).
 The models chosen by PS-SC and the other methods are close, but as expected differ a lot in their estimate of BFs.